 6 - Hotel Provincial, New OrleansSTAY HERE

-The Hotel Provincial is located in New Orleans and has a history dating back to 1725.
+The Hotel Provincial is located in New Orleans’s French Quarter.
+It’s many paranormal enthusiasts most haunted hotel in New Orleans.
+It has a history dating back to 1725.
 The Hotel consists of five different buildings.
 The five buildings are the 100, 200, 300, 400 and 500.

 The buildings served as both personal and commercial structures.
 At one point the Hotel was the French Market Ice Company while at others it served as a private residence with slave quarters.